jrodewig/wanderahead.github.io/_destinations/georgia.md

 From the gentle hills of the Blue Ridge to the quiet shores of Tybee Island, Georgia has a unique blend of nature, culture, and charm.
-Enjoy the relaxed pace of Savannah’s cobblestone squares, walk Atlanta's bustling streets, or take in the calm beauty of the Okefenokee Swamp.
+Enjoy the relaxed pace of Savannah's cobblestone squares, walk Atlanta's bustling streets, or take in the calm beauty of the Okefenokee Swamp.